 Note: Difference between union and non-union college graduate parents is not statistically significant Calculations are for 26- to 37-year-olds who work full time and who had at least one parent who worked full time in 1985.
 Data sources are the PSID 1985 and 2011 files.
 Offspring are in the “union parents” group if they have at least one union parent, and in the “parents with college degree” group if they have at least one college-grad parent.

-To provide a first look at the relation between parents’ union status and their children’s income, we compare the labor incomes of full-time offspring by the union status of their parents.
+To provide a first look at the relation between parents’ union status and their children’s income, the labor incomes of full-time offspring is compared by the union status of their parents.
 Table 2 presents the simple tabulation of unconditional average incomes of children in the sample differentiated by their parents’ union status and educational status.
 Overall, offspring of union parents earn higher incomes than offspring of non-union parents.
 This difference is more conspicuous for offspring of parents with lower education status.
 Among children whose parents did not graduate college, the average income of children with a union parent exceeds the average income of children with non-union parents by $6,300, or 16 percent, a difference that is significant at the 1 percent level.
 The educational attainment is also higher for offspring of union parents.
 The difference in the average health status between offspring of union and non-union parents is not statistically different from zero.
-For children who have at least one parent graduated college, parental union status had little effect on offspring income.
+For children who have at least one parent who has graduated college, parental union status had little effect on offspring income.
 This suggests that unions increase opportunity for children who need it most.

 The evidence that the offspring of union parents do better than the offspring of non-union parents raises the question of whether these differences reflect the impact of unionism on offspring outcomes or are the result of observed or unobserved attributes of union parents that give their children an advantage independent of parental union status.
-Our methods do not allow us to determine the effect of unobserved attributes, but do allow us to isolate the union effect from observed attributes in the PSID survey.
+These methods do not allow for determination of the effect of unobserved attributes, but do allow for isolation of the union effect from observed attributes in the PSID survey.

-To see whether the Table 2 differences remain in the presence of other measures of parental attributes, we regress the log of offspring income on the log of their parental income and other parental characteristics using the following form:
+To see whether the table 2 differences remain in the presence of other measures of parental attributes, the log of offspring income is regressed on the log of their parental income and other parental characteristics using the following form:

 (3) LogYjk=β0+β1UkP+β2LogYkP+dkXkP+εjk